How Do I Power Down My PROA7 Security System?

 -

 - Disconnect the battery.
 Flip the panel over so that you can see the back.
 You should be able to disconnect the battery without having to remove the side cover.
 The side cover only needs to be removed if you are replacing the battery.
 You can see the side cover and battery compartment in the top image above.
-Once AC and battery power have been removed, the panel will power down.
+Once AC and battery power have been removed, it is safe to add or remove modules.

 Powering Down When a Desk Mount is Used: